Tamothy/favorite_bands/README.md

 ## Description

-This contains a CSS layout practicing columns and floats, utilizing floats lefts and CSS selectors
+This contains a CSS layout practicing columns and floats, utilizing float lefts and CSS selectors

 ## Setup/Installation Requirements